A Key West vacation won’t be cheap — no matter how many tips you read or how much you plan.

 Many harbor restaurants have happy hours, but I can especially recommend Alonzo’s Oyster Bar, 700 Front St., Key West.
 All drinks and an extensive selection of appetizers are half price from 5 to 6:30 p.m. and it’s easy to make a meal of it.
 We shared Alonzo’s sampler: four conch fritters, four Buffalo shrimp, four fish fingers and a pile of onion rings.
-That would be $17.30, but happy hour prices made it $8.65.
-We added two delicious sides of Granny Apple Cole Slaw (normally $2.10; now $1.05) and a beer and a glass of wine and two dined for $22 including tax and tip.
+That would be $17, but happy hour prices made it half that price.
+We added two delicious sides of Granny Apple Cole Slaw and a beer and a glass of wine and two dined for $22 including tax and tip.
 We sat outside overlooking the harbor in a setting that didn’t compromise on atmosphere.

+- Near the seport, is the legendary B.O’s Fish Wagon at 801 Caroline St., Key West.
 B.O.’s Fish Wagon is an open-air assemblage of drift wood, recycled sheets of tin and a 1950s Chevy truck apparently held together by bumper stickers.
-The Fish of the Day Sandwich is $10.50 and the fried shrimp sandwich (local Key West pink shrimp) is $9.75.
+Folks rave about the fish tacos.

-Garbo’s Grill is sort of a permanently stationed food truck.
+- Nearby, Garbo’s Grill at 603 Greene St., Key West, is sort of a permanently stationed food truck.
 Seating is outdoors on milks crates or coolers.
-Their $8.75 mahi tacos and $7 Kogi Koren Beef Shortribs, however, ensure there is usually a line and a festive atmosphere.
+Their mahi tacos and Kogi Koren Beef Shortribs, however, ensure there is usually a line and a festive atmosphere.

-Right on Duval Street is a small treasure: the Conch Shack, a restaurant no more than 10 feet wide that accepts only cash and serves up fresh, reasonably priced fare.
+- Right on Duval Street is a small treasure: the Conch Shack, a restaurant no more than 10 feet wide that accepts only cash and serves up fresh, reasonably priced fare.
 Three conch fritters are $4.50; a hamburger is $5.
 Seating is on stools at a counter.
-(And these prices, as of January, 2017, have held steady.)

-As I asked Key West residents for suggestions for budget dining, at least three people recommended the classic Cuban restaurant , El Siboney, 900 Catherine St., Key West.
+- As I asked Key West residents for suggestions for budget dining, at least three people recommended the classic Cuban restaurant , El Siboney, 900 Catherine St., Key West.
 This is a traditional restaurant with table service and bargain prices — $11.25 for three different preparations of pork, $15.25 for grilled mahi or grouper, topping out at $17.75 for skirt steak.
 It was all good and service was efficient.
-(Prices as of January 2017.)

 Free fun in Key West